Are you developing a solution to tackle climate change?

 Find out more about The Greenhouse

-- Applications for the July 2021 cohort will open in spring 2021
+Applications for the next cohort (Cohort #3) will open in November.

-- Successful applicants (approx. 25 teams) will be invited to attend a 2-day bootcamp, in-person, at our new HQ in central London.
+- Successful applicants (approx. 25 teams) will be invited to attend a 2-day bootcamp, in-person, at our new headquarters in central London on 2 and 3 August 2021.
+Please save the dates.

-- Successful bootcamp teams (up to 12 teams) will be invited to join The Greenhouse.
+- Successful teams at the bootcamp (up to 15 teams) will be invited to join The Greenhouse.

 ii.
 Selection for the Bootcamp